ppeble/emissary-ingress.dev/content/en/docs/3.8/tutorials/getting-started.md

 ## 1. Installation

-We'll start by installing $productName$ into your cluster.
+We'll start by installing Emissary Ingress into your cluster.

 **We recommend using Helm** but there are other options below to choose from.